vdesabou/kafka-docker-playground-docs/docs/playground debug heap-dump.md

 👻 Take a heap dump

 🔖 It will save output to a .hprof file.
 VisualVM (https://visualvm.github.io/) or MAT (https://www.eclipse.org/mat/) can be used to read the file.

+It will run a full gc first.
+If you don't want this, use

 ## Usage